lilyaamieur/Mziya_Server/DataBase/databaseDocumentation.md

 -- 10. Delete Job by Update Date
 DELETE FROM jobs WHERE updated_at = :updated_at;
 -- job_application
+-- 1. Delete Job Application by ID
+DELETE FROM job_applications WHERE id = :id;

+-- 2. Delete Job Application by Job ID
+DELETE FROM job_applications WHERE job_id = :job_id;

+-- 3. Delete Job Application by Worker ID
+DELETE FROM job_applications WHERE worker_id = :worker_id;

 --job_contract
+-- 1. Delete Job Contract by ID
+DELETE FROM job_contract WHERE id = :id;

+-- 2. Delete Job Contract by Job ID
+DELETE FROM job_contract WHERE job_id = :job_id;

 --home_owner
+-- 1. Delete Home Owner by Job ID
+DELETE FROM home_owner WHERE job_id = :job_id;

+-- 2. Delete Home Owner by User ID
+DELETE FROM home_owner WHERE user_id = :user_id;

 -- workers
+-- 1. Delete Worker by Application ID
+DELETE FROM workers WHERE application_id = :application_id;

+-- 2. Delete Worker by User ID
+DELETE FROM workers WHERE user_id = :user_id;

 --payments
+-- 1. Delete Payment by ID
+DELETE FROM payments WHERE id = :id;

+-- 2. Delete Payment by Job Contract ID
+DELETE FROM payments WHERE job_contract_id = :job_contract_id;
 --notifications
+-- 1. Delete Notification by ID
+DELETE FROM notifications WHERE id = :id;

+-- 2. Delete Notification by User ID
+DELETE FROM notifications WHERE user_id = :user_id;

 --reviews_homeowner

 --rating_homeowner
+-- 1. Delete Rating Worker by ID
+DELETE FROM rating_homeowner WHERE id = :id;

+-- 2. Delete Rating Worker by Assignment ID
+DELETE FROM rating_homeowner WHERE assigment_id = :assigment_id;

 --reviews_worker
+-- 1. Delete Review Worker by ID
+DELETE FROM reviews_worker WHERE id = :id;

+-- 2. Delete Review Worker by Assignment ID
+DELETE FROM reviews_worker WHERE assigment_id = :assigment_id;

 --rating_worker
+-- 1. Delete Rating Worker by ID
+DELETE FROM rating_worker WHERE id = :id;

+-- 2. Delete Rating Worker by Assignment ID
+DELETE FROM rating_worker WHERE assigment_id = :assigment_id;

 ```